Not sure what an EORI number or what it will mean for your business post-Brexit?

 - The Unique Taxpayer Reference (UTR) for your business, or yourself if a sole trader/other one-person trader—this will be found in tax returns

-How long does it take to get an EORI number?
+How long does it take to get an EORI number after applying?

 HMRC says you should receive one immediately although adds that “it could take three days” if additional checks need to be made.